WHEN: +iCal

 The map below shows all 3 routes ‘as one’ so if you view the elevation profile bear in mind the 100km is the first part, the next 60km the Castle Combe and back, and the last 60km Limpley Stoke and back.

 Like or loath* it?
-Let others know.
+Log in to let others know.

 You are attending this event.